DSU-Digital-Sound-Design/f-25-DAD-422-Audio-Production-III/content/lectures/week-4/binaural-recording/_index.md

 <audio src="Cook-Elevation.wav" controls>

 {{% note %}}
-Neumann researchers experimented with adding a torso which contributed some nuances to the realism, but experiments with adding hair were a predictable failure.
-The main problem with binaural recording seems to be to get a well-defined frontal image where the pinna colourations need to be precise.
-Of course, if a trajectory path is suggested, then the listener will likely hear it passing in front, with possibly a slight rise in the middle.
-Going over the head is also a tricky image to sustain, as in this example, first left to right (quite good) then from centre to above the head (a bit more problematic).
+- Neumann researchers conducted experiments involving the addition of a torso to their binaural recording setup.
+- Including a torso contributed some subtle nuances to the realism of the recordings, enhancing the accuracy of sound reproduction.
+- However, attempts to add hair to the artificial head were unsuccessful and predictable failures, as they did not improve the recording quality.
+- One of the primary challenges in binaural recording was achieving a well-defined frontal sound image that required precise pinna colorations to be captured accurately.
+- When a trajectory path was suggested in a recording, listeners often perceive the sound as passing in front of them, possibly with a slight elevation in the middle of the trajectory.
+- Maintaining a consistent audio image when sounds traveled over the listener's head was also challenging, with variations in perception from left to right (usually quite good) and from the center to above the head (a bit more problematic).
 {{%/ note %}}

 ---